 - The airline won’t have seatback entertainment, but will have streaming entertainment and Wi-Fi (the airline has said that Wi-Fi may be free, but we’ll see)

-- Breeze Airways will eventually have first class, and the type of seats may vary based on route; the airline may offer standard first class seats on some routes, and flat bed seats on other routes (it appears that this will apply to the A220s, and that the Embraers that are temporarily used won’t feature first class)
+- Breeze Airways will eventually have first class, and the type of seats may vary based on route; the airline may offer standard first class seats on some routes, and flat bed seats on other routes (this will apply to the A220s, as the Embraers won’t feature first class)

 - Technology will be a big focus, and Neeleman has even described the business as “a technology company that happens to fly planes”